iquercorb/xows/README.md

 One word about the code itself
 ----------------------------------------------------------------------------------------
-The application is written in ECMAScript 6 JavaScript, BUT, in old-fashion (C style) using many (almost exclusively) callbacks functions, avoding as most possible promises, arrow functions, (pseudo) classes and await/sync mechanism.
+The application is written in ECMAScript 6 JavaScript, BUT, in old-fashion (C style) using many (almost exclusively) callback functions, avoding as most as possible promises, arrow functions, (pseudo) classes and await/sync mechanism.
 That is, exactly the opposite of what is recommended for "modern JavaScript".

 I could enumerate many reasons why I am strongly refractaire to "modern javascript syntax" and "way to do", but here is the main one : This has an huge impact on my